juju/docs/src/en/models-cmr.md

 -->

+### Creating offers

+An offer stems from an application endpoint.
+This is how an offer is created:

+`juju offer <application>:<application endpoint>`

-Although an offer may have multiple endpoints it is always expressed as a single URL:
+Although an offer may have multiple (offer) endpoints it is always expressed as a single URL:

 `[<controller>:]<user>/<model.offer_name>`